 "While there are now provisions under the Resource Management Act 1991 for consultation with tangata whenua, these could be likened to recognition of tangata whenua as a party with a special interest, not one with authority and control commensurate with tino rangatiratanga over taonga or property.
-It is not surprising that the claimants allege that consultation was inadequate over the Kioreweku proposal (see sec 6.4) and the eel replenishment scheme (see secs 6.5-6.8), for while some individuals were consulted, there was no attempt made to identify and consult with hapu interests.
-Although the Act makes specific provision for the protection of Maori values and interests (see sec 5.3.5) - in contrast to the Water and Soil Conservation Act 1967 (sec 5.3.4) - it does not accord to tangata whenua the authority or control over taonga or property guaranteed to them under article 2 of the Treaty." p90 on tangata whenua or recognise any such status.
-It simply gives Maori the opportunity to be heard by the controlling body on matters of concern to them; albeit without any funding or assistance by way of proper legal and technical advice - a situation that seems to us to be far removed from the guarantee given under article 2 of the Treaty." p141 the Resource Management Act is inconsistent with the principles of the Treaty in that it omits any provision which ensures that persons exercising functions and powers under the Act are required to act in conformity with the principles of the Treaty of Waitangi."
+It is not surprising that the claimants allege that consultation was

+"While the Resource Management Act requires those administering it or in management to take into account the principles of the Treaty and Maori views and values, it does not confer tino rangatiratanga on tangata whenua or recognise any such status.
+It simply gives Maori the opportunity to be heard by the controlling body on matters of concern to them; albeit without any funding or assistance by way of proper legal and technical advice - a situation that seems to us to be far removed from the guarantee given under article 2 of the Treaty." p141 the Resource Management Act is inconsistent with the principles of the Treaty in that it omits any provision which ensures that persons exercising functions and powers under the Act are required to act in conformity with the principles of the Treaty of Waitangi." p 141